Field Notes

 If external websites could add Robux:

-That's why everything is centralized and protected.
+That is why everything is centralized and protected.
 Robux transactions only happen inside Roblox's system.

 Through Roblox website or app.